prog4biol/pfb2019/README.md

 #### While/Else

 An Else statment can be used with a while statement.
 It behaves in the same way as and Else with an If statement.
-When the while statement is false, the else block is excuted ONE TIME.
+When the while statement is false, the else block is executed ONE TIME.

 ```python
 #!/usr/bin/env python3